-The Monopole Facility will not alter or disrupt the current overall character of the community as it will be attached to an existing City light pole.
-The antenna will be painted and texturized to match existing metal pole in appearance for camouflaging providing for a the least intrusive design, as required by conditions of approval.
+The Monopole Facility will not alter or disrupt the current overall character of the community as it will be attached to an existing GUY pole and will not create a view obstruction.
+The antenna will be painted and texturized to match the pole in appearance for camouflaging providing for a the least intrusive design, as required by conditions of approval.